 Bank of Canada unveils new measures to support key funding markets

-OTTAWA, March 16 (Reuters) - The Bank of Canada said on Monday it was implementing new measures to help support key funding markets amid ongoing uncertainty.
+TORONTO, March 16 (Reuters) - The Bank of Canada announced on Monday new measures to help support key funding markets amid ongoing economic uncertainty, adding to efforts by global central banks in recent days to help relieve financial stress.

 ((Kelsey.Johnson@thomsonreuters.com; +16132356745;))